Elite Pete! Saint Peter's tops Purdue, makes 15 seed history

 C'mon, Coach.
 Let the Peacocks strut their stuff.

-The upsets aren't over yet and the tiny commuter college in Jersey City, New Jersey, is still making March history.
-Next stop, the Elite Eight, a first-time destination for a No. 15 seed in the NCAA Tournament.
+The upsets aren't over yet and the tiny commuter college in Jersey City, New Jersey, is still outperforming all March expectations.
+Next stop: the Elite Eight, a first-time destination for a No. 15 seed in the NCAA Tournament.

 “We’re making history,” Edert said.
 “We’re looking forward to making more history."